sodadata/docs/soda-cl/custom-check-examples.md

 | United states  | US           |

-Use one of the following **data source-specific** custom metric templates in your checks YAML file.
+Use one of the following **data source-specific** custom metric examples in your checks YAML file.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.

 ✅ Amazon Redshift